aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

         ├── conftest.py       # pytest fixtures for the functional tests
         └── test_main.py      # functional tests for the main lambda handler
 ```

-#### DRAFT Router Middlewares

-Middleware functions used in the Router instance will apply to all API routes and will always be processed first in the order they are added to the Router.
-Route specific middleware added to each route will then be processed in the order they were added in the route definition.

-???+ tip
-    **Router Middleware processing Order**

-    1. Global middlewares defined on the parent Router
-    2. Route specific Middlewares

-    To maximize the re-usability of your middleware functions we recommend using the **BaseRouter** or **Router** classes providing the **current_event** object contains the required fields for your middleware.

-=== "route_middleware.py"
-    ```python hl_lines="9 16"
-    --8<-- "examples/event_handler_rest/src/route_middleware.py"
-    ```

-=== "all_routes_middleware.py"
-    ```python hl_lines="9 15"
-    --8<-- "examples/event_handler_rest/src/all_routes_middleware.py"
-    ```

-=== "custom_middlewares.py"
-    ```python hl_lines="12 14 18 21 23"
-    --8<-- "examples/event_handler_rest/src/custom_middlewares.py"
-    ```

-The application of middleware functions for split routers is the same as using the main Resolver classes.
-When the split routes are combined in the API Rest resolver all Router based and route base middleware will be merged into the parent instance.

-???+ info "Split Router Middleware processing Order"
-    1. Global Middleware defined on the parent Router
-    2. Global Middleware for each split Router, in the order they are included
-    3. Route specific Middlewares

 ### Considerations